thevoid12/infra/readme.md

  2. In your GitHub repo settings, add the SECRET_KEY as an Actions secret.
  3. Update `woodpecker/woodpecker-server.env` with your GitHub PAT as `WOODPECKER_SECRET_TOKEN`.
  4. Woodpecker will automatically sync the SECRET_KEY and other secrets from GitHub.

+ ## Woodpecker Configuration

+ - Woodpecker supports local and production configurations.
+ - Local: Host set to `http://localhost:8000` for development on the same machine.
+ - Production: Host set to `https://ci.example.com` for external access.
+ - Use `make make-local` or `make make-prod` to switch configurations.
+ - For production, add a DNS record for `ci.example.com` pointing to your server's IP address.

  ## CI/CD
  - The infra repo has a .woodpecker.yml for manual deployment.